Agency Partners

 Top 5 cities in Germany to hire Data Engineers

-In the current job market for Data Engineers across Germany, Berlin stands out as the leading city with 46% of the job openings.
-Munich follows with a significant 22%, while Hamburg accounts for 16%.
-This data underscores Berlin's prominence as a hub for Data Science Engineers, a trend reflected in the accompanying chart.
+In the current job market for Data Data Science Engineers in Germany, Berlin stands out as the leading hub, accounting for 57% of job openings.
+Munich follows with 26%, while Hamburg contributes 19%.
+This significant presence in the capital underlines Berlin's role as a central location for Data Data Science job market trends in Germany.

 Most sought after technologies in Berlin for Data Science